whitewhidow/quest-sideloader-linux/README.md

 5. Copy the file to your $PATH :
   `sudo cp ./sideload.sh /usr/local/bin/sideload`

+you can now run `sideload` from any folder.

 ## Prerequisites
 ADB is REQUIRED

 aapt is OPTIONAL (`sudo apt-get install -y aapt1`      or get it from https://androidaapt.com/ )

-Linux needs udev rules to allow proper access via adb, run the following lines one by one in :
+Linux needs udev rules to allow proper access via adb (just once), run the following lines command to add them :
-Enter true sudo mode :
    `sudo ./udev.sh $USER`

 ## Ready to Sideloading an apk!

-Simply navigate to a folder that has a SINGLE apk, and optional OBB files.
+Now run `sideload` folder any 'app-folder' that has a apk, and optional OBB files.
 Now just run the `sideload` command and follow the on screen prompts: